Felippe Borges

-Felippe Borges (born 4 December 1999) is a Brazilian footballer who plays as a left-back for São José-SP.
+Felippe Borges (born 4 December 1999) is a Brazilian footballer who plays as a left-back for Manauara.

 Career

 Born in Bento Gonçalves, Rio Grande do Sul, Borges finished his formation with Juventude, and made his first team debut during the 2019 season.
 On 11 August 2020, he was loaned to Boa Esporte for the remainder of the season.

 On 2 March 2021, Borges signed for Remo, but left by mutual consent on 18 May, after just four matches.
 He then played for Betim and Boston City Brasil in the 2022 season, before being announced at Confiança on 16 November of that year.

 Regularly used, Borges was loaned to Vitória on 14 September 2023.
 After failing to make an appearance, he returned to his parent club, being again a first-choice.

 On 6 November 2024, São José-SP announced the signing of Borges for the ensuing campaign.
 He was loaned to Marcílio Dias the following 3 April, and moved to Botafogo-PB also in a temporary deal on 3 June.